Average Settlement For Car Accident Back & Neck Injury ‘25

 • Spinal fracture.
 Spinal fractures can occur from trauma to the body during a car accident.
 Minor fractures may heal with limited treatment, but severe fractures often require surgery to correct or mitigate the damage.

 • Herniated disk.
 Spinal disks are natural cushions between vertebrae in the spine.
-A herniated disk is often felt as pain in the lower back or neck, but they can occur anywhere along the spine.
+A herniated disk is often felt as pain in the lower back or neck, but it can occur anywhere along the spine.

 • Spinal cord damage.
 Car accidents are the leading cause of spinal cord injuries.
 These can be devastating injuries that may impact your ability to walk, move, or even breathe on your own.